4.5 Estimated financial implications for the health budget

 - Estimate net financial implications for the Australian Government health budget for six years using the relevant spreadsheet of the Excel workbook (Subsections 4.5.3)

-This section extends the financial analyses presented in Subsection 4.4 for a PBAC recommendation that has financial implications for other parts of the Australian Government’s health budget, including the DHS and the MBS.
+This section extends the financial analyses presented in Subsection 4.4 for a PBAC recommendation that has financial implications for other parts of the Australian Government’s health budget, including Services Australia and the MBS.
 If implications for other components of government health budgets are identified, use the same approach outlined here.

-4.5.1 Net prescription processing changes for the DHS
+4.5.1 Net prescription processing changes for the Services Australia

-To estimate the numbers of prescriptions processed by the DHS, use the estimates of the dispensed units of the proposed medicine (from Subsection 4.2) and the net changes in the units of other medicines dispensed (from Subsection 4.3).
+To estimate the numbers of prescriptions processed by Services Australia (previously called DHS), use the estimates of the dispensed units of the proposed medicine (from Subsection 4.2) and the net changes in the units of other medicines dispensed (from Subsection 4.3).
 If using a market-share approach, the number of prescriptions estimated in Subsection 4.2 will be entirely offset by that estimated in Subsection 4.3.
 However, complete this section if there is likely to be growth in the overall market because of listing of the proposed medicine.

-Use the relevant spreadsheet of the standardised Excel workbook to calculate the sets of net financial implications to the DHS.
+Use the relevant spreadsheet of the standardised Excel workbook to calculate the sets of net financial implications to Services Australia.

 4.5.2 Net changes to MBS items